 Morning: Belém Tower and Jerónimos Monastery

 First up: Belém Tower.
-This 16th-century fortress seems to float on the Tagus River and is a prime example of Manueline architecture.
+This 16th-century fortress seems to float on the river and is a prime example of Manueline architecture.
 It’s a UNESCO World Heritage site and one of Lisbon’s most recognisable landmarks.
 Snap some photos from the outside or go in for a closer look – just be prepared for some narrow staircases if you do!
 Another benefit of coming to the tower is a spectacular view of the 25 April Bridge, bearing a striking resemblance to the Golden Gate bridge in San Francisco.
-Have your cameras ready!
+Cameras at the ready again!

 A short walk away is the Jerónimos Monastery, another UNESCO World Heritage site.
 This massive monastery is a masterpiece of Manueline architecture and houses the tomb of Vasco da Gama.
-The intricate stonework will leave you gobsmacked – it’s like lace carved in stone.
+The intricate stonework will leave you gobsmacked – it’s like lace carved in stone, some of the most intricate i’ve seen.

 Before you leave Belém, make a beeline for Pastéis de Belém.
 This bakery has been churning out Lisbon’s famous custard tarts since 1837, and many swear these are the best in the city.
 There might be long lines, but they move quickly, and the warm, creamy, cinnamon-dusted tarts are worth the wait – there might be a theme appearing in my recommendations!